ihenrywu/100things/README.md

 The good news is that if it's a life-threatening medical issue, you'll be the first to receive treatment if you call 911 or go to the emergency room, which is located on campus at UBC Hospital.
 The bad news is that most of the time, while we feel our illness is urgent, doctors usually don't feel that way.
 What often happens is that you go to the emergency room and wait for hours to see a doctor.
 On the bright side, this means your situation isn't all that worth worrying about.

-UBC Hosptial: Koerner Pavilion, 2211 Wesbrook Mall UBC Hospital, Vancouver, BC V6T 2B5
+>**UBC Hosptial**: Koerner Pavilion, 2211 Wesbrook Mall UBC Hospital, Vancouver, BC V6T 2B5

 ### • Pharmacies